 - Spirit.
 What activities are you doing to ensure you stay connected with your spiritual practice?

 - Experiences.
 What are you committed to experiencing this week in your life?

 Once you implement the practice above, Mondays will never be the same.
 You’ll wake up with clarity, intention and power while others spin their wheels trying to catch up on irrelevant tasks.

 In the game of life and entrepreneurship, clarity matters, and this is the best way to achieve it.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.